SimranaSinha/Drip-AI-Stylist/Early Access/README.md

 ## ✨ What is Drip?

-Drip is an AI-powered personal styling assistant that understands your vibe, occasion, and wardrobe.
-Whether you're dressing for a date night, a job interview, or just want to refresh your everyday look — Drip has you covered.
+Drip is an AI-powered personal styling assistant — currently in **Early Access with limited spots**.
+It understands your wardrobe, your season palette, and your vibe to give outfit advice that feels genuinely personal, not generic.

-This repository contains the **Early Access** version of the Drip web app.

 ---

-## 🚀 Features (Early Access)
+## 🚀 Features

+- 🎨 **AI Colour Analysis** — Upload a photo to discover your season palette (Spring, Summer, Autumn, or Winter) and the shades that make you glow
+- 👗 **Outfit Generator** — Tell Drip the occasion, the vibe, the weather — get outfit combinations pulled from your actual wardrobe, not a mood board
+- 🗂️ **Wardrobe Management** — Digitise and organise everything you own
-- 🤖 **AI Style Chat** — Describe what you need, get real outfit suggestions instantly
+- 💬 **Personal Style Chat** — Ask anything: what to wear, what to buy next, how to style that piece you never touch
-- 👗 **Occasion-Based Styling** — From casual to formal, Drip tailors recommendations to your event
-- 🎨 **Style Profiles** — Tell Drip your preferences and it learns your aesthetic
-- 📱 **Mobile-Friendly UI** — Looks great on any device
-- ⚡ **Fast & Lightweight** — Deployed on Netlify for instant load times
+- 🌸 **Season Palette** — Personalised colour guidance based on your unique colouring
+- 🛍️ **Shopping Recommendations** — Curated picks that fill the gaps in your wardrobe

 ---